 Standard 1.
-Promoting Child Development and Learning, and Individual Learning Differences
+Promoting Child Development and Learning, and Individual Learning Differences and exceptionalities interact with development and learning.

-Candidates prepared in inclusive early childhood degree programs are grounded in a child development knowledge base.
-They also understand how disabilities and exceptionalities interact with development and learning.
 They use their knowledge and understanding of young children's characteristics and needs, and of multiple interacting influences on children's development and learning, to create environments that are healthy, respectful, supportive, meaningful, and challenging for each child, including those with disabilities.